NagatoYuki0943/xlab-huanhuan/lmdeploy/readme.md

   --max-batch-size MAX_BATCH_SIZE
                         Maximum batch size.
 Default: 128.
 Type: int --cache-max-entry-count CACHE_MAX_ENTRY_COUNT
-                        The percentage of gpu memory occupied by the k/v cache.
+                        The percentage of free gpu memory occupied by the k/v cache, excluding weights .
 Default: 0.8.
+Type: float
-Type: float --cache-block-seq-len CACHE_BLOCK_SEQ_LEN
+  --cache-block-seq-len CACHE_BLOCK_SEQ_LEN
                         The length of the token sequence in a k/v block.
 For Turbomind Engine, if the GPU compute capability is >= 8.0, it should be a multiple of 32, otherwise it should be a multiple of 64.
 For Pytorch Engine, if Lora Adapter is specified, this parameter will be ignored.
 Default: 64.
-Type: int
+Type: int --enable-prefix-caching
+                        Enable cache and match prefix.
+Default: False

 TurboMind engine arguments:
   --tp TP               GPU number used in tensor parallelism.
 Should be 2^n.
 Default: 1.
 Type: int